salman-h-khan/ZSD_Release/README.md

 ## Notes on ImageNet experiments
 The resources required to reproduce results of ImageNet related experiments are kept in the directory ImageNet2017.
 All the images are from `ILSVRC2017_DET.tar.gz` which can be obtained from ImageNet detection challenge 2017 website.
 For both training and testing of this paper, we have used images from `/ILSVRC/Data/DET/train` and `/ILSVRC/Data/DET/val` of the zipped arxiv `ILSVRC2017_DET.tar.gz`.

-## Acknowledgment
-We thank Yann Henon for the following implementation of Faster-RCNN: [keras-frcnn](https://github.com/yhenon/keras-frcnn)

 ## Trubleshooting
 * If you get the `CUDA_ERROR_OUT_OF_MEMORY` in Tensorflow, place the following snippet after library loadings (the top section) in `detect.py`